TREE CANOPY CLIMBING

 Tree Canopy Climbing

 This is a half day experience located at Deception Pass State Park.
 We climb as a group on multiple trees, between 150 and 230 feet high on old-growth trees.
 Depending on the group and the climbers' ability, you will ascend one or two trees.
 Climbing 20 stories up in Coastal Douglas Fir Trees offers a shocking perspective and a view few have ever seen.

 Tree canopy climbing can be physically and mentally challenging for some.
+We have battery power ascenders available so people of all ages and physical abilities can tree climb.
 We suggest all participants bring snacks and water, it is also just fun eating in trees too.
 Also wear athletic clothes, long pants that cover ankles, and athletic shoes.
 All other equipment will be provided.
 The tree canopy climbing experience is a progression.
 You will start first by receiving all of your equipment, followed by safety talks, learning about the equipment, learning how to use the equipment, and then you will start climbing!
 We keep it simple and easy to make sure you are having fun, learning and especially staying safe.

 Times & Location